Finding International Communities in Japan

 An alternative to online exchange groups would be to join community organizations.

-These organizations have their own meeting space and scheduled events regularly, which you can join without coordinating anything on your own.
-These organizations require a monthly membership fee ranging from ¥6,000 to ¥150,000 plus.
+These organizations have their own meeting space and regularly scheduled events, which you can join without coordinating anything on your own.
+They require a monthly membership fee ranging from ¥6,000 to ¥150,000 plus.
 They might be a little pricey for some, but the benefits will likely outweigh the costs.

 Japanese Tech Communities